 Initially we started the conversation about dollars and cents.
 But as we were seeing the results, we also saw that this project aligned with our values as an institution, as Jews, tasked with being shepherds of the earth.

 Greening seeps into every aspect of life at the JCC of Staten Island.
 The roof glistens with solar panels.
 Green products line supply closet shelves.
-Motion-activated lights illuminate the hallways.
-Remarkably little paper enters or exits the building.
+Motion activated lights illuminate the hallways and remarkably little paper enters or exits the building.

-The story of greening at the JCC begins in 2009, when JR Rich, the JCC’s newly appointed Greening Fellow, began searching the building for opportunities to save energy and reduce waste.
+The story of greening at the JCC begins when the JCC joined the Jewish Greening Fellowship program (which was the first iteration of the Hazon Seal of Sustainability) and JR Rich, who was appointed the JCC’s Greening Fellow, began searching the building for opportunities to save energy and reduce waste.

-As the Assistant Director of Marketing, he works closely with promotional materials every day.
-So he knew that the JCC was using huge amounts of paper at a tremendous cost; every JCC member received four printed program guides and ten news bulletins each year.
+As the Assistant Director of Marketing, JR works closely with promotional materials every day.
+He knew that the JCC was using huge amounts of paper at a tremendous cost; every JCC member received four printed program guides and ten news bulletins each year.

-Determined to lower that number, he and the Green Team devised a paper reduction plan that would save a lot of paper – and money.
+Determined to lower that number, JR and the Green Team devised a paper reduction plan that would save a lot of paper – and money.

 Since 2009, the JCC of Staten Island has drastically reduced paper usage, saving $45,000 annually, engaging community members, and enhancing Jewish life.